wso2/docs-is/en/docs/references/new-configuration-model.md

 -	Configurations are well-grouped and consistently named

 !!! warning
-	If you are familiar with the previous configuration model, note that the `deployment.toml` gets precedence over the old `.xml` configuration files—it is expected to reset changes in `.xml` configuration files unless these configurations are now represented in `deployment.toml` file.
+	If you are familiar with the previous configuration model, note that the `deployment.toml` gets precedence over the old `.xml` configuration files.
+It is expected to reset changes in `.xml` configuration files unless these configurations are now represented in `deployment.toml` file.
 If you require to use the old configuration model, remove the `deployment.toml` file from the `<IS_HOME>/repository/conf/` directory.

 !!! tip
 	For TOML configurations pertaining to a particular feature, see the respective document section.